kaascevich/kaascevich.github.io/src/content/posts/drafts/the-apocalypse-laptop-part-2.md

 ---
 published: "2024-10-05T08:09:20-05:00"
-title: The apocalypse laptop (part 2)
+title: the apocalypse laptop (part 2)
 tags:
   - mac
   - linux
-description: I like 🥝
+description: i like 🥝
 ---

 In this blog post, I'll take the Debian install we made in the last post and turn it into something actually useful for the apocalypse.

-## Too much stuff
+## too much stuff

 So, we have a functional Debian install with a GNOME desktop, and Wi-Fi is working correctly.
 But there's a _lot_ of extra stuff in this GNOME install